Sung-Huan/ANNOgesic/docs/source/tutorial.rst

         --project_path ANNOgesic

 ``--related_fasta_files`` is path of the fasta file of closely related genome.
-In ``--output_format``, we assigned a pairs of output filenames and the genomes which will be stored into the output file.
-In our case, "test_case1" is the first output fasta file which stores the sequence of "NC_test.1", and "test_case2" which stores the sequence of the other new genome - "test_case2".

 When the running process is done, the following information will appear.

 ::